 What Will Happen to My Social Security if the Government Shuts Down?

-Every time a government shutdown is in the news, I get calls asking "Is Social Security affected by a government shutdown?"
+As a Metairie disability lawyer, every time a government shutdown is in the news, I get calls asking "Is Social Security affected by a 2024 government shutdown?"

-Many Social Security Disability claimants and recipients are wondering what happens to social security and their benefit checks, application, and/or hearing if the government shuts down.
+Many Social Security Disability claimants and recipients are wondering what happens to Social Security and their benefit checks, applications, and/or hearings if the government shuts down.

 Are Social Security Checks Affected by a Shutdown?